dardarman1/HomechefAI/README.md

 # HomechefAI
-HomechefAI was created to allow for users to make use of random ingredients found in their households.
+HomechefAI was created during Purdue Boilermake XII.
+It allows users to make use of random ingredients found in their households.
 <p align="center">
   <image src="demo.gif">
 </p>